MobileProto16/Mobile-Proto-16/lab2/README.md

 ## Wireframes + Design Explanation

-On Sun Oct 16 you will submit wireframes for your app.
+On Mon Oct 17 you will submit wireframes for your app.
 These can be drawn by hand or using software.
 Your wireframes should show all screens your app will have, and how your users will navigate/use the app.
 For each screen, write 2-3 sentences explaining:

 - The purpose of the screen
 - What the user can do in that screen/what all the buttons/elements on the screen will do.